Parkour is not a sport, it's a movement art

 A sampler is an edited collection of small video clips of the practitioner performing different movements.
 The performer edits the small video clips together with one or more pieces of music into a rhythmic mosaic of movement situations.

-With the use of editing and background music, the athletes portray a certain image, which at first glance can make parkour appear to be a narcissistic cultivation of self-expression.
+With the use of edits and background music, the athletes portray a certain image, which at first glance can make parkour appear to be a narcissistic cultivation of self-expression.

 Is parkour then about using the city as an arena to showcase your individual physicality and abilities?
 Our use of urban space is certainly different from the other people who use it.